Croatia entry requirements for Bahrain passport holders

 Hotel booking or invitation letter

-Carry a hotel reservation, rental agreement, or a letter of invitation from your host in Croatia.
-Border officers may ask to see where you're staying for the entire trip.Recommended
+Carry a hotel confirmation, rental agreement, or a notarized letter of invitation from your host in Croatia.
+Border officers may ask for this during entry checks.Recommended

 Proof of funds